synedra/katacoda-scenarios/tiktok/step2.md

 First, change into the TikTok directory
 `cd tik-tok`{{execute}}

-Next, install all the node modules you need
+Next, install all the node modules you need.
+This will take a few minutes, please be patient :-) `npm install`{{execute}}
-`npm install`{{execute}}

 And now run the setup script to get your environment variables all set up.